 Adelkhah's lawyer announced on October 4, 2020, that she had received an indefinite furlough and is staying with her sister and brother-in-law in Tehran.
-The authorities require her to wear an electronic ankle monitor and not go further than 300 meters from where she lives.
+The authorities required her to wear an electronic ankle monitor and not go further than 300 meters from where she lives.
 Her attorney did not say if the regime released her due to the widespread COVID-19 infections in Iranian prisons.
-Her prison sentence ends in June 2024.